solaranamnesis/Das-Ausland/1881/26/1/full-text-english.md

 To refute my notion would require that he demonstrate tubular structure in his (?) mineral.
 That there are crystal aggregates with rectilinear outlines requires no need for a mineral with a question mark: everyone knows this, even the layman.
 But that there are minerals (and not aggregates) that consist entirely of curved tubes, I have neither read nor seen.

+A mere mineral has no structure at all, it can only reproduce a kind of mechanical outgrowth or chemical dissociation pattern structure, to which it recursively unites with the original mineral.
+So the observation on the feldspar in question does not apply here at all.

 ...